The French Air Force in 1940

 These low production rates led the French to look elsewhere for supplies, and they turned to the US to purchase aircraft.
 The United States possessed a huge industrial capacity, by far the largest in the world, but its aviation industry was small for providing for the vast needs of the French air force.
 But the United States was the only friendly country available from which aircraft could be purchased, and hence it was there that France turned.
 At the time of the declaration of war, France had ordered close to 800 American machines, which had swelled to 2,100 by May 10, combined with thousands of various aircraft parts ranging from propellors to motors.
 Total French orders amounted to around 5,000 aircraft, including 2,000 fighters, 2,000 bombers, and 1,000 trainers, with 1,000 deliveries achieved at the time of the armistice.
 However, these numbers were less impressive in combat, for although the American planes ordered tended to be combat effective, such as the Curtiss H-75 and the Martin Maryland, their lengthy arrival time had prevented their widespread integration into service, as French pilots were still training on the new aircraft as they transitioned from older models to this new equipment.
 Out of 24 groupements de chasse present in France in May, 1940, 10 were re-equipping at the beginning or re-equipped throughout the campaign with either new French or American fighters, thus impacting readiness.

 French production was improving rapidly throughout the 1940, but like with American aircraft, the new planes arrived too late to make much of an impact.
+The French had gambled on being able to put their 1936 model planes into production, such as the new D.520, LeO 451, Amiot 354, Breguet 693s, and other aircraft, and had henceforth cancelled the production of MS.406 - just when its production was starting to hit its stride.
+If they had instead chosen a more gradual phase in of their new aircraft instead of placing all of their bets on being able to produce them in sufficient number for Spring 1940, they might have been able to come much closer to match the Luftwaffe in the air.
 Some of the future developments of the French Air Force presuming that it was not defeated in 1940 are discussed in another post of mine, linked below.

 - And If France Had Not Fallen?
 Weapons of the French Army and Air Force After 1940